Systems, Entities and Fields

 The page is completed by a dynamic part, which changes behavior based on the selected tab:

-• Dataflows: data flows involving the physical entity (further information is available in in the Data lineage user guide).
+• Lineage: data flows, statements and assignments involving the Physical Entity (further information is available in the Data lineage user guide).

-• Quality Checks: quality controls associated with the physical entity (further information is available in in the Data Quality user guide).
+• Quality: Quality Checks and Quality Assessment associated with the Physical Entity (further information is available in the Data Quality user guide).

 Physical Fields